alt-research/mach-avs-operator-setup/doc/build-from-source.md

         Please notice the `url` must be pointing to the RPC endpoint of this rollup.

-    2. run `mach-operator-verifier` please refer to the docker-compose file in `ethereum/mach-avs/optimism/docker-compose.yml`.
+    2. Run `mach-operator-verifier` please refer to the docker-compose file in `ethereum/mach-avs/optimism/docker-compose.yml`.

 2. Run `mach-operator-node`